instacart/Snacks/docs/spacing.md

-The spacing module is based on the design system's base 8 spacing.
+The spacing module exports values which can be used for padding, margin, and positioning (top, left, bottom, right).
-Using predefined values for padding and margin help us keep things visually consistent.
+Using predefined values for spacing help us keep things visually consistent.

+The pixel values are a base-8 strategy as defined by the design system.
 ### Sizes
 | Property   | Px value  |
 |------------|-----------|